You Remember Birdies and Eagles

 The Clubhouse at Oakmont Country Club

 As a golfer himself, the Footloose Forester was never very good but was always happy to be on the golf course.
 Little wonder then, that he remembers many of the birdies he attained over the years; and all of the very few eagles.
-Sometime in the near future when he is again striving to drop off into dreamland, he will likely think about the birdies and the eagles at Hainault in England, at Oswestry in Wales, in Kenya, in Botswana, in Bophuthatswana; those hallowed holes at the Mindenhall Golf Course in Pennsylvania, and at the Golf Club de Saigon.
+Sometime in the near future when he is again striving to drop off into dreamland, he will likely think about the birdies and the eagles at Hainault in England, at Oswestry in Wales, in Malta, in Kenya, in Botswana, in Bophuthatswana; at those hallowed holes at the Mindenhall Golf Course in Pennsylvania, and at the Golf Club de Saigon.